naotoienaga/Colab-3D-Motion-Analysis/README.md

 ![Calibration example](images/pose.jpg)

 ### **Step 3: 3D Visualizations**
 1.  **Wrist Trajectories Plot:** This shows a reference skeleton of the participant's average position and their wrist trajectories.
 The colored lines trace the path of the participant's right (red) and left (blue) wrists through 3D space.
-The color fades along the path, showing the direction of movement over time.
+The color gets darker along the path, showing the direction of movement over time.
 2.  **3D Heatmap:** The colored blocks represent a heatmap.
 Areas with more solid blocks are where the participant's hands spent the most time.
 This is great for identifying common gesture zones. **If _grid_resolution_ is too large, you may exceed Colab's memory limit, which could result in your session being terminated**.
 We recommend starting with a small value.

 You can drag on these plots to rotate the view and see the visualizations from any angle.